 We believe that football is the most powerful tool in the world for inspiring young people to achieve their goals.

-Jasper Kain: Co-Director, Head of Delivery, Coach
+Jasper Kain: Co-Director, Coach

 “I am happiest when I am playing, watching and talking about football.
 It brings the same unmanageable joy and personal development to millions worldwide and has the power to enrich people’s lives and support communities.”